 You should note that this step is required because the sample deployment attaches a cloud provider load balancer to the Konvoy cluster.
 Therefore, you must delete the sample application before tearing down the cluster.

-Tear down the cluster by running the following command:
+Optional: Tear down the cluster by running the following command:

 This command destroys the Kubernetes cluster and the infrastructure it runs on.